callum-hart/mono/docs/first_draft.md

 	- Use a selector with equal specifity & put overriding CSS later in the cascade
 - Fair amount of cogitation required just to override the color.

-**Override = mutation**

-- If we think of an override as a mutation we can look to other languages for guidance:
-	- Access modifiers - determine who & how a value can be modified.
-	- Setters - expose safe ways to modify otherwise inaccessible values.
-	- Data types - final in Java, const in ES6.
-Value cannot be modified through re-assignment.
-	- Immutabiliy - a value whose state cannot be modifed after its creation.
-- ^ All of which: **provide a system for changing a value**.
-An equivalent system is missing from CSS - values can be changed from anywhere by everyone. *Further reading: CSS compared with other languages.*

 **Key principle**